 - Check the O2 sensor.
 It might be worn out and in need of replacement.
 The oxygen sensor calculates the amount of air in a vehicle’s exhaust system, and if it isn’t working correctly the engine won’t perform as well as it should and you’ll burn through fuel much faster.
 Worn out sensors can damage other engine parts such as spark plugs and the catalytic convertor.
 Your fuel economy will decrease by up to 40% if this happens to you.

-- Most cars have 2-4 O2 sensors.
+- Using scanner to find error.
+Most cars have 2-4 O2 sensors.
 Using an obd2 scanner will tell you which one needs replacing.
 Your car’s manual should detail how to change them, and all you need to do is unclip the old one and clip on the new one.